liuzongdong/teaching-assignment-system/README.md

 For Mac users: macOS已经内置Git无需安装(谁来翻译一下嘛，反正你们都有权限修改的)

-#### Initializing a Repository in an Existing Directory //you don't need to do this, but you need to know how it works
+### Initializing a Repository in an Existing Directory (You don't need to do this).
-If you have a project directory that is currently not under version control and you want to start controlling it with Git, you first need to go to that project’s directory,
+If you have a project directory that is currently not under version control and you want to start controlling it with Git.

-and type:
+Firstly, you need to go to that project’s directory, and type:

 `git init`

-#### Cloning an Existing Repository // This is what you need to do.
+### Cloning an Existing Repository (This is what you need to do).
-If you want to get a copy of an existing Git repository – for example, a project you’d like to contribute to – the command you need is `git clone`
+If you want to get a copy of an existing Git repository – for example, a project you’d like to contribute to – the command you need is

+`git clone`

-You clone a repository with git clone <url>.
+Clone a repository with git clone <url>.
 For example:

 `git clone https://github.com/liuzongdong/teaching-assignment-system.git`

+After execute this command, the latest version of TAS is in your computer now.
 ### Import project

 Click the Fork button on the upper right-hand side of the this page and make a local clone.